Rachel’s mentoring photography tips

-Here’s a few tips to help with your photography, whether you’re being mentored or not!
+Here’s a few photography tips to help you, whether you’re being mentored or not!
+We all need some photography tips sometimes.

 1. Don’t be afraid to fill your frame with whatever it is that has pulled you in.
 As Robert Capa said, “if it’s not good enough, you’re not close enough.”